Do you live in an area of Marin that doesn’t fluoridate its water?

-Topical fluorides are applied directly to the tooth enamel.
-They strengthen the teeth by seeping into the surface of the enamel, making the teeth more resistant to decay.
+Topical fluorides are applied directly to tooth enamel.
+They strengthen your teeth by seeping into the surface of the enamel, making them more resistant to decay.
 We generally recommend that children have a professional application of fluoride twice a year during check-ups.

 Systemic fluorides are swallowed.
 Examples include fluoridated water and dietary fluoride supplements.
 Generally, fluoride drops are recommended for infants, and tablets are best suited for children up through the teen years.

 IMPORTANT: Monitor the amounts of fluoride that children ingest.
-If too much fluoride is consumed while the teeth are developing, a condition called fluorosis (white spots on the teeth) may result.
+If too much fluoride is consumed while their teeth are developing, a condition called fluorosis (white spots on the teeth) may result.

 Deep pits and fissures on the chewing surface